Menu

 Belbin For Leadership Teams Objective

-• How the leadership team operates: Top-level executives are chosen because they are proficient at representing their own functional silos.
-In the boardroom, they firefight their specific problems rather than tackling strategic issues that only the top team can solve.
-When it comes to addressing the broader issues, executives may nod along with the CEO but are not really in agreement on objectives or how to implement them.
+• The leadership team can be silo-driven.
+Individuals are rewarded for departmental success, so collective responsibility can be unclear or inconsistent.
+When it comes to addressing the broader issues, executives may nod along with the CEO whilst disagreeing on objectives or how to implement them.
 This can result in inconsistency and scepticism lower down the ranks.

 Belbin For Leadership Teams Communication